 In the Morph Lab, we try to understand the principles behind realtime conditioning of the physical body to improve both perception and action.
 Since it is difficult to unentangle parallel pathways of motor commands in a living being, we take a soft robotics approach to test questions to do with embodied intelligence.
 We enjoy this approach because it not only allows us to understand principles that are applicable to biological beings but also helps us to build useful soft robots.
-For more details please read the overview.

 Follow us on Twitter

 About the PI